-The BRAT diet is a bland food diet that is often recommended for adults and children.
-BRAT stands for Bananas, Rice, Applesauce and Toast.
-The BRAT diet can help you recover from an upset stomach or diarrhea for the following reasons:
+The BRAT diet is a bland food diet recommended for adults and children.
+The benefits of using the BRAT diet to treat upset stomach and diarrhea include:

+Bland foods don’t irritate your stomach.
 After you have diarrhea or vomiting, follow the BRAT diet to help your body ease back into normal eating.
-This diet may also help ease the nausea and vomiting some women experience during pregnancy.
+This diet also may help ease the nausea and vomiting some women experience during pregnancy.

 You can add other bland foods to the BRAT diet.
-For example, you can try saltine crackers, boiled potatoes or clear soups.
-Don’t start eating dairy products and sugary or fatty foods right away.
+For example, you can try saltine crackers, plain potatoes, or clear soup broths.
+Don’t start eating dairy products, sugary, or fatty foods right away.
 These foods may trigger nausea or lead to more diarrhea.

-Solid foods, like those in the BRAT diet, are not recommended for adults or children who are actively vomiting.
-Instead, stick to clear liquids at first and wait until you can eat solid foods without vomiting.
-If you have been vomiting or have diarrhea, drinking an electrolyte beverage can help protect against dehydration.
-Use these products according to your doctor’s instructions.
+- At first, stick to sips of clear liquids.
+Solid foods like those in the BRAT diet are not recommended for adults and children who are actively vomiting.
+Wait until you can eat solid foods without vomiting.
+If you have been vomiting or have diarrhea, try drinking a beverage with electrolytes (a mix of important nutrients to keep our bodies hydrated).

 Copyright © American Academy of Family Physicians

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.